Anastasios084/Crowd-Monitor/README.md

 # Crowd-Monitor

-This is a script written in micro python for the Raspberry pi pico W.
+This is a script written in micro python on a Raspberry pi pico W.

 ## Components used:
 - 1 x Raspberry Pi Pico W